Dvidal7788/DataLynx/README.md

 </div>
 <a id="dataLynx"></a>

 ###### The dataLynx 'object' is of course actually a struct with function pointers, pointers to data structures and parameters that the user can set to alter the behavior of the 'object'.
 For full flexibility, there are multiple data structures to choose from.
 This is a big part of what I mean when I say "I want to bridge the gap between Python and C".
-I wanted to offer the ease of use of higher-level languages and libraries like Python's built in CSV library, and Pandas, but still offer a C programmer the control that they are used to in being able to choose the underlying structure that makes up that highe-level structures found in Python (lists, dictionaries etc).
+I wanted to offer the ease of use of higher-level languages and libraries like Python's built in CSV library, and Pandas, but still offer a C programmer the control that they are used to in being able to choose the underlying structures that make up that higher-level structures found in Python (lists, dictionaries etc).
 Below is a list and description of the data structures available.
 <div align="center">

 ##### DATA STRUCTURES: